 Why do we need these eco-friendly fabrics?

-Contrado’s environmentally friendly fabrics
+Making a change with environmentally friendly fabrics

 This beautiful poplin is one of our certified ‘Field-to-Loom’ fabrics.
-This means that from farming to weaving, every single step of the production process of this fabric was completely without any chemical input.
+From farming to weaving, every single step of the production process of this fabric was completely without any chemical input.
 Our organic poplin is crisp, bright, and firm.
 Made from 100% natural cotton fibres in the entirely organic process, our organic cotton poplin is one of our favourite fabrics to print on.
 The white base tone means your colours are reproduced with brilliant vibrancy.
 Bright, bold prints are perfect for this fabric.

-Best Bits: Lightweight, firm, warm
+- Best Bits: Lightweight, firm, warm

-Best Use: Pillow cases, nightwear
+- Best Use: Pillow cases, nightwear

 This charming half-panama weave is 100% certified organic cotton.
 Using a lower volume of water than most fabrics, this cotton is produced in a completely organic way.
 Organic half-panama cotton has a soft but distinctly woven texture which doesn’t interfere with the print.
 Unbleached with a warm base case, this organic cotton is a firm favourite for vintage crafters.
 Bring back the good vibrations of the 60s with a classic print on this organic half-panama weave.

-Best Bits: Rustic, tight weave, opaque
+- Best Bits: Rustic, tight weave, opaque

-Best Use: Tote bags, soft furnishings
+- Best Use: Tote bags, soft furnishings

 Entirely natural and completely organic, this cotton canvas is uncoated with a stiff drape.
 The impressive softness and matte finish certainly secure its place in the list.
 Similar to the half-panama fabric, it’s rustic and produces prints with authentic, muted tones.
-For soft furnishings with a rural feel, printed organic cotton canvas is a top pick for both beginner crafters, fabric hobbyists and seasoned designers.
+For soft furnishings with a rural feel, organic cotton canvas is a top pick for both crafters, fabric hobbyists and seasoned designers.